seegno/emitter-objc/README.md

 Add it as a Cocoapods dependency to your Podfile:

-	pod 'Emitter', '~> 0.0.5'
+	pod 'Emitter'

 ## Use it

 ### Quick Start

-Register event listener on any object:
+Register an event listener on any object:

 ```objective-c
 #import <EventEmitter/EventEmitter.h>